Papanui: Education

-The main educational centre is Papanui High School opened in 1936 which is located adjacent to the rear of Northlands Shopping Centre on Langdons Road.
+The main educational centre is Papanui High School, opened in 1936 as Papanui Technical College, and renamed in 1955, which is located adjacent to the rear of Northlands Shopping Centre on Langdons Road.
 It has a roll of students.

 The other high school in the area is St Bede's College, a Catholic state-integrated school which was established in 1911 on Ferry Road and relocated to its current site on the Main North Road in 1920 as a day and boarding school.
 It has students.

 Papanui Primary School was established in 1871 on Winters Road.
 The school was rebuilt further along Winters Road on 6 acre of land in September 1926.
 It has students.
 Paparoa Street Primary School opened in 1953.
 It has students.

 St Joseph's Primary School (Catholic) opened on Vagues Road in 1878.
 Christchurch Adventist School opened on Grants Road in 1925.
 They have rolls of and students, respectively.
 Loreto College (Catholic) opened on Windermere Road in 1930 but was closed in 1978.